bbauska/JS-InterviewQuestions-JS/README.md

 <h3>160: What is the use of “wait” property in cursor style?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-Wait sets the cursor in wait state when the request is on process.
-Type of cursor can be set or returned by using “cursor property”.
+<p>Wait sets the cursor in wait state when the request is on process.
+Type of
+cursor can be set or returned by using “cursor property”.
 Some of the type of cursor are:<br>
 a) default: default cursor<br>